TosbackCgusBridge-Bot/CGUs-versions/Fanpop/Terms of Service.md

 xii. contact and violations

 Please contact us with any questions regarding these Terms of Service.
-Please report any violations of the Terms of Service to \[email protected\]
+Please report any violations of the Terms of Service to legal@fanpop.com.